 Who Was I and Who Am I?

 Who was I at the beginning of 2020?
 (1) – 5 of Coins: Someone who was destabilised by her own past choices and actions.
 I didn’t realise at the time that I would have to spend a chunk of the year to revisit some lessons.
 This involved cognitive dissonance around the way I was earning a living.
-To summarise: I felt trapped and hemmed in.
+To summarise: I felt trapped, out in the cold and hemmed in.

 Who am I now?
 (2) – 8 of Wands: Better integrated, with greater focus, stability and sense of direction, spiritually speaking.